Jan. 6 panel changed script for star witness — at a steep cost - NewsBreak

 That was paired with a text from Jan.
 6 rally organizer Kylie Kremer stressing the need to be secretive about Trump’s plans to march to the Capitol since he would try to make the call “unexpectedly.”
 How Kremer knew in advance was not explored.

-Trump also welcomed meetings with fringe advisers, including Flynn and Sidney Powell, over objections from his White House lawyers.
-(Powell joked that Cipollone “set a new land speed record” rushing to one Oval Office meeting with the group.)
+Trump also welcomed meetings with fringe advisors, including Flynn and Sidney Powell, over objections from his White House lawyers.
+(Powell joked that Cippolone “set a new land speed record” rushing to one Oval Office meeting with the group).

 And it was Trump, not his speechwriters, who ignored the advice of West Wing aides to insist on attacking Pence during the Ellipse rally — something he did eight times during that speech.